BARBADOS CROP OVER FESTIVAL

 Harvest festival

-Calypso is the heartbeat of Crop Over.
+Calypso is the heartbeat of the Barbados Crop Over festival.
 Once used to express the attitudes of the African masses to the colonial authorities, today, this authentic folk music is still a mirror of social opinion.

 Like calypso, Crop Over's roots stretch back to the days when the slaves celebrated the end of the sugar cane harvest.
 The earliest-known reference to a Crop Over Festival was made by the manager of Newton Plantation, writing, in 1798, to the estate's owner in England about "a dinner and sober dance for the slaves" after the harvest.
 Over the years, feasting, dancing and merry-making became associated with the end of the back-breaking work.

-By 1940, the Crop Over Festival had died out, with other sources of employment putting an end to traditional plantation life.
+By 1940, the festival had died out, with other sources of employment putting an end to traditional plantation life.
 In 1974, however, the National Cultural Foundation revived celebrations as a tribute to the immense impact sugar had on Bajan history and as an acknowledgement of its role in the current economy.

 Today, Crop Over is still an exciting time for Bajans, with numerous fairs and parties held around the island.
 It's also a time for renewing old friendships as thousands of emigrated Bajans return home.

-Celebrations last from mid-July to early August.
-They kick off with the ceremonial delivery of the last canes to one of the plantation homes.
+Bajans commemorate Crop Over Festival with the ceremonial delivery of the last canes on July 6.
 The canes, transported on a brightly-decorated mule-drawn cart, are blessed, and thanks is given to the Almighty for a plentiful crop.

-Music and food stalls fill the plantation yard and crowds gather to witness the crowning of the King and the Queen of the Crop, the champion cane-cutter and piler of the season.
+Music and food stalls fill the park and crowds gather to witness the crowning of the King and the Queen of the Crop, the champion cane-cutter and piler of the season.

-By the third weekend of the festival, excitement has reached a feverish pitch.
+As the weeks progress, excitement reaches a feverish pitch.
 The Junior Kadooment rivals the evening calypso competitions when it comes to attendance.
 But here, a family atmosphere pervades, as parents and relatives come out to cheer the youngsters.
-Clad in colorful costumes, decorated with makeup and sparkles, little tykes as young as two-years-old strut across the stage of the National Stadium.
+Clad in colorful costumes, decorated with makeup and sparkles, little tykes as young as two-years-old strut across the stage of the National Stadium in Bridgetown.

 The children wait like horses behind a gate, shifting from foot to foot, unable to conceal their excitement and eagerness to show off their costumes: Jack & Jill, Little Bo-Peep, the Pied-Piper and a hundred different childhood fantasies – all products, no doubt, of many hours of eyestrain and sore thumbs.

-By the fourth and final weekend, excitement has reached a crescendo.
-Many Bajans consider Friday's Pic-o-de-Crop Finals as the highlight of Crop Over, for it is here that the finalists battle for the coveted title of Party Monarch.
+By the final weekend, excitement has reached a crescendo in Barbados.
+Many Bajans consider the Pic-o-de-Crop Finals, in Bridgetown, as the highlight of Crop Over.
+It is here that the finalists battle for the coveted title of Party Monarch.
 A lot more than popularity is at stake; the winner also receives a substantial cash prize.

 Street fair